 Naval Research Laboratory (NRL) HBCU/MSI/TCU Internship Program

 Administered by The Washington Center, this immersive internship program, led by the Naval Research Laboratory (NRL), will give you a leg up in science, technology, engineering and math careers.
 The projects you will work on at the NRL have the potential to make a huge impact on the lives of people around the world.

 To be eligible to participate in this highly competitive program, you must meet the following criteria:

-- Be a U.S. citizen or legal permanent resident.
+- Be a U.S. citizen.
 Dual citizens (those holding citizenship with more than one country) are not eligible for the program.

 - Be currently enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.

 - Maintain a 3.0+ cumulative GPA.